What are the Benefits of Volunteering for Newcomers?

 Where to Volunteer in Canada

 There are many ways to get involved in the community.
-But you may be unsure where to volunteer.
+But you may be unsure where to start.

 Think about organizations and causes that matter to you, such as human rights, refugee welfare, animal welfare, healthcare, etc. Like people, every organization has values.
 Find one that matches your core values, and you’ll perform at your best.